 16th October Five hour walk in the mountains - feet really painful after only an hour or so.
 1g paracetamol stopped it getting any worse.
 Wrists and thumbs also very sore by the end - from using walking poles?

 14 October Finally shaken off the deep burning pain which also effected my left ankle from time to time.
 Tried a shot motorcycle ride but was really stiff and the next day I could barely move.
 Loosened up enough for a three hour walk on 12th.
-Working hard on the garden but only managing about an hour at a time.
+Working hard on the garden but only managing about an hour at a time between rests.

 4th October Really unpleasant deep-seated pain in my left elbow and wrist and effecting the whole of my forearm and sometimes spreading up to the shoulder.
 Was nagging yesterday with just ocasionnal bursts of pain but during the night it became pulsating and has continued into the morning.
 Very little sleep last night.
 2x500mg paracetamol has not even taken the edge off.